thourihan/csc212-review-project/README.md

 ## Get Input function flow chart
 ![](Getinput%20flow%20chart.png)
 # Algorithm explained: Input/Output and Reasoning
+    Input using std::cin guided by std::cout prompts Output using std::cout
+This input/output structure allowed for a highly dynamic approach that anticipated quick and intuitive data collection for a wide array of students.
+Output was straightforward and efficient

+Input: for each of the five grade categories, the first prompt would be the number of grades the user wishes to enter.
+They would thereafter be prompted to input that many grades.
+This repeats five times.
+For grade categories that contain only one assignment (Term Project, Final Exam, and Review Project), a number greater than 1 will prompt only once.

+Output:
+- Average Lab Grade
+- Average Assignment Grade
+- Current Grade
+- Whether user can skip final exam with current grade (Current grade includes review project, so the review project grade is subtracted from the current grade for the calculation)
+- Maximum Achievable Grade

+# Mock Datasets
+Input one of these lines upon first std::cin prompt:
+    4 100 100 100 100 3 100 100 90 1 85 0 1 75
+    10 100 100 100 100 100 100 100 100 100 100 5 90 100 87 100 90 1 90 1 82 1 100
+    2 0 100 2 30 0 0 0 1 100
+    6 100 100 0 0 100 100 3 50 50 60 1 90 0 0

 # Instructions for Input && Compiling Program

+Compile program with command:
+g++ main.cpp Grader.cpp -o prog && ./prog
+Input according to prompts.
+For each of the five categories, input the number of grades for that category, then input each grade.
+This can be done sequentially or all in a single line.